 Based on current information, we recommend using a 5% phosphoric acid solution for cleaning purposes.
-If cleaning needs to be performed more frequently, a 5% formic acid solution should be used.
+However, if cleaning needs to be performed more frequently, a 5% formic acid solution should be used.

 In both cases, the cleaning fluid should be at room temperature.
-Rinsing the heat exchanger against the normal flow direction is recommended.
+We recommend flushing the heat exchanger in the direction opposite to the normal flow direction.

-To prevent acidic cleaning agents from entering the heating system circuit, we recommend connecting the flushing device directly to the flow and return of the liquefier of the heat pump.
+To prevent acidic cleaning agents from entering the heating

+system circuit, we recommend connecting the flushing device directly to the flow and return of the liquefier of the heat pump.

-It is then important that the system be thoroughly flushed using appropriate neutralising agents to prevent any damage from being caused by cleaning agent residue remaining in the system
+It is then important that the system be thoroughly flushed using appropriate neutralising agents to prevent any damage from being caused by cleaning agent residue remaining in the system.

 Acids must be used with care and the regulations of the employers liability insurance associations must be adhered to.
 The instructions of the cleaning agent manufacturer must always be observed.